rakeshch/Behavioral-Cloning/README.md

 To capture good driving behavior, I have captured 2 laps of center lane driving,1 lap of recover driving from sides and 1 lap of smooth driving around curves.

-To augment the data sat, I also flipped images and angles thinking that this would help with the left turn bias For example, here is an image that has then been flipped:
+To augment the data sat, I also flipped images and angles thinking that this would help with the left turn bias.
+For example, here is an image that has then been flipped:

 ![Screenshot](./examples/flipped_img.PNG)